COURT OF APPEALS OPINIONS

 Davidson Court of Appeals

-This is an accelerated interlocutory appeal as of right pursuant to Tennessee Supreme Court Rule 10B section 2.02 from the trial court’s denial of a motion for recusal.
-Having reviewed the petition for recusal appeal, we affirm the trial court’s decision to deny the motion for recusal.
+This is an accelerated interlocutory appeal as of right.
+The petitioner seeks review of the trial court’s denial of his motion for recusal.
+Discerning no error upon our review of the petition for recusal appeal, we affirm.

 Shelby Court of Appeals